 From that point onward, John Robin knew he was destined to make his own world and tell stories about it.
 Over a period of twenty years, he read the great fantasy epics, learned the craft of storytelling, wrote three novels just for practice (unpublished), and all the while his fantasy world and unique vision as a writer ripened.
 Growing up in the 80’s and 90’s, the fast change of technological advancement was also a heavy influence on his world-building and magic system, an analog of how mastery over environment can change the human condition.
 A teenage addiction to horror movies and gritty comic books also added its touches to his work.
 The result is an epic that channels the same deep, mythic epic notes of Tolkien, but more contemporary and dark.

-John’s work became popular on the Inkshares platform in 2016 when he featured his then-fourth manuscript, Blood Dawn (scheduled presently to be the third book in his epic arc), gaining more than 200 eager fans and even a fan-made trailer video.
-Inspired by this momentum, and fiercely loyal to the self-publishing model he advocates for in his business, John created Dreamsphere Books as the imprint through which he will be publishing his epic, as well as other select works, over the years to come.
+Inspired by fierce loyalty to the self-publishing model he advocates for in his business, John created Dreamsphere Books as the imprint through which he will be publishing his epic and related works over the years to come.

-When he’s not writing, John enjoys reading, listening to educational podcasts, playing chess, recreational mathematics, drawing trees or maps with pen, creating vector graphic artwork (mostly fractals), working with textiles, playing classical piano (especially Beethoven and Chopin), long distance running and strength training, gardening, long walks, serially watching his way through TV series’ in the evenings, board game nights with friends, and of course…pandering to the whims of his cat, Wizard, who is the true muse behind his stories.
+When he’s not writing or reading, John is listening to educational podcasts, toying with recreational mathematics, drawing trees or maps with pen, playing classical piano (especially Beethoven and Chopin), and occasionally, working with textiles.
+He also enjoys strength straining, running, and yoga, gardening, long walks, serially watching his way through TV series’ in the evenings, board game nights with friends, RPG video games, and of course…pandering to the whims of his cats, Wizard and Shyger, who are the true muses behind his stories.